Haklim733/spark/docs/spark_session_guide.md

 spark.hadoop.fs.s3a.connection.ssl.enabled false
 ```

+**⚠️ UPDATE**: With the new flexible configuration system, client-side parameters like S3A and Iceberg catalog configurations (credentials, endpoints, SSL settings) can now be set in `session.py` for per-application customization.
+The server-side `spark-defaults.conf` still needs the core catalog registration and extensions, but client-side parameters can be overridden per session.

 ### Issue: Environment Variables vs Configuration Files

 **Problem**: Setting environment variables in `docker-compose.yaml` wasn't sufficient for S3A authentication.